ashwinnimhan/OnlineLLM/README.md

 # OnlineLLM
-Repo for an Online LLM model implemented in Rust Lang
+Repo for an Online LLM implemented in Rust Lang